id-contact/docs/webdocs/docs/comm/overview.md

 slug: overview
 ---

 Communication plugins are responsible for managing the entire process of an end-user communicating with an agent.
-If a communication plugin involves some form of scheduling, ID Contact considers this process started from the moment the meeting is scheduled right up until the actual meeting has occured and is finished.
+If a communication plugin involves some form of scheduling, ID Contact considers this process started from the moment the meeting is scheduled right up until the actual meeting has occurred and is finished.

 ## Communication plugin flow